joeamer/Joe-Obsidian/Commands cheat sheet.md

 Creating tar archive with a file:
 `tar -cf archive.tar file1`                - this will output an archive.tar file with the file(s) specified.
 You can use a (relative and absolute) directory.
 (c = create f = file)
-you can also use zipping utilities with tar
+*you can also use zipping utilities with tar*
+`tar -czf archive.tar.gz file1`
+`tar -cjf archive.tar.bz2 file1`
+`tar -cJf archive.tar.xz file1`
+`tar -caf archive.tar.gz file1`        -this is the auto compress flag and will compress with the                                                                    matching extension.
 Adding files to archive:
 `tar -af archive.tar file2`               - this will add file2 to the archive.tar file